webamon-org/Democracy/README.md

 ## Community & Support

-Join our community forum at [community.webamon.co.uk](https://community.webamon.co.uk) for discussions, support, and more.
+Join our community  at [hunt.webamon.co.uk](https://hunt.webamon.co.uk) for discussions, support, and more.

 ## License